 7. Snowflake Bentley (2009)

 Author: Jacqueline Briggs Martin

-This award-winning book is perfect for students younger than 4th grade.
+This award-winning living book is perfect for students younger than 4th grade.

 The story of commitment would aid in lessons on perseverance and determination.